2012 NCAA Division I men's basketball tournament

 In addition to this, Ohio won a game as a double digit seed for the second time in four tournaments as the #13 seed Bobcats defeated #4 seed Michigan to advance to the third round of the Midwest Region.
 A team from the First Four games also won in the Round of 64 for the second consecutive year as South Florida defeated Midwest #5 seed Temple, setting up a #12 vs. #13 matchup that Ohio won.

 Virginia Commonwealth, a Final Four team from 2011 as an #11 seed, made the 2012 tournament as a #12 seed and once again made the round of 32 by defeating South #5 seed Wichita State.
 The South Region saw four double digit seeds win in their opening games, as Colorado and Xavier joined VCU and Lehigh as victors.
 Xavier advanced to the Sweet Sixteen, where they were defeated by Baylor.

 Despite the upsets, all four top seeds advanced to the Sweet Sixteen for the first time since 2009.
 Three made it to the Elite Eight, as only Michigan State of the West Region lost.
 Kentucky was the only one to advance to the Final Four as Syracuse and North Carolina lost in their regional finals.
+This would end up being the last Final Four until 2019 that did not include at least one team seeded #7 or higher, and still is the last Final Four to not include at least one team seeded #5 or higher as of the conclusion of the 2024 season.

 Two teams made their first NCAA tournament appearances in school history: MEAC champion Norfolk State and Summit League champion South Dakota State.
 Ivy League champion Harvard made its first appearance since 1946, ending the longest tournament drought in NCAA history.

 All four teams from the state of Ohio (Cincinnati, Ohio, Ohio State, and Xavier) made it to the Sweet 16, marking the first time in tournament history any state has been represented by four teams in the round of 16.
 This tournament was also the first tournament since 1985 to feature no teams in the Sweet 16 from the Mountain or Pacific Time Zones.

-It is also the first tournament (and only time) ever that both national semifinals and the national championship game were regular season rematches.

 Tournament procedure

 A total of 68 teams entered the tournament.
 Thirty out of 31 automatic bids were given to the teams that won their conference tournament.
 The remaining automatic bid was awarded to the Ivy League regular season champion since they do not hold a conference tournament.
 The remaining 37 teams were granted "at-large" bids, which were extended by the NCAA Selection Committee on March 11.

-Eight teams—the four lowest-seeded automatic qualifiers and the four lowest-seeded at-large teams—will play in the First Four (the successor to what had been popularly known as "play-in games" through the 2010 tournament).
-The winners of these games will advance to the main draw of the tournament.
+Eight teams (the four-lowest seeded automatic qualifiers and the four lowest-seeded at-large teams) played in the First Four.
+The winners of those games advanced to the main tournament bracket.

 For the first time ever, the Selection Committee publicly disclosed the overall rankings for each team, which are listed below.